kimmr/my-merch-shop/README.md

 Project is created with:
 * Node.js
 * Express.js
-* mySQL (in progress) in "mySQL" branch
+* mySQL with sequelize in "mySQL" branch
 * MongoDB with mongoose in "master" branch
-* mySQL with Sequelize in "mySQL" branch
-* MongoDB with mongoose in "MongoDB" branch
 * Javascript
 * HTML/CSS/Bootstrap